-Travel to Mozambique just keeps getting better and easier.
-The Mozambique government has announced on 2 March 2017 that all visitors to the country can now get dual entry visas at at almost all entry border posts that will last 30 days.
-At last the borders have been equipped with up-to-date facilities that can issue biometric visas for all.
+Travel and holidays to Mozambique just keeps getting easier.
+The government of Mozambique has advised that all tourists can now get dual entry Mozambique visas at all points of entry and these will be valid for 30 days.
+All borders have been equipped with modern equipment that can issue biometric visas immediately.

 Affordable and Convenient